piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - How to create effective architectural diagrams using multiple tools
 - How to create animated architectural diagrams for blogs/social media

-### Day 16: Advanced CI/CD Pipelines and Deployment Strategies 🚢
+### Day 16: Azure DevOps best practices 🚢

-- Building Multi-Stage CI/CD Pipelines
-- Implementing Canary deployment using Azure DevOps
-- Sample application: To be decided
+- Git branching
+- Secrets and credentials access
+- Service principal and service connection
+- Deployment strategies

 ### Contributions are welcome: